Writer, Author, and Editor

 I have worked as a journalist at five newspapers in three states; as a managing editor and executive editor for two university magazines; as a syndicated columnist (Next Steps and Flying Solo); as a columnist for daily and weekly newspapers; as a freelance writer for numerous national and international magazines and newspapers, public relations/advertising firms, corporations, and government agencies.

-As a freelance writer, my articles have appeared in such publications as The Economist, Ms., The New Republic, Reader’s Digest, Parade, Redbook, Southern, Southern Exposure, Newsweek, Business Week, American Archaeology, The New York Times, The Washington Post, The Atlanta Journal-Constitution, The Charlotte Observer, and the St. Petersburg Times.
+As a freelance writer, my articles have appeared in such publications as The Economist, Ms., The New Republic, Reader’s Digest, Parade, Redbook, Southern, Southern Exposure, Newsweek, Business Week, American Archaeology, The New York Times, The Washington Post, The Atlanta Journal-Constitution, The Charlotte Observer, The Columbia Star and the St. Petersburg Times.

-Currently, I write a monthly column for The Columbia Star newspaper in Columbia, South Carolina.
+Currently, I am a regular contributor to the South Carolina Women in Leadership Network (SC WIL).
 I am also trying my hand at writing short-story fiction.

 Travel, Poodle Skirts, & Chicken Soup